How to Build a Workout Habit That Actually Sticks

 3. Outcome-Based Goals

 "Lose 20 pounds" is an outcome goal.
 Outcome goals fail because they're delayed, uncertain, and outside your immediate control.
-Process goals ("exercise 3x per week") have 2.3x higher success rates according to Journal of Sport and Exercise Psychology research.
+Process goals ("exercise 3x per week") have consistently higher success rates in the self-monitoring research cited above, because you get to mark them as a win the moment you finish the workout.

 The good news: You don't need more discipline.
 You need better systems.
 Habits are not about willpower—they are about design.
 When you remove friction, add triggers, and measure the right metrics, consistency becomes inevitable.